- WHO CAN APPLY?

 - HOW WILL MY RESEARCH PROJECT BE DETERMINED?

-On your application form you will be asked to provide us with your top three choices of preferred mentors.
+You will be asked to provide us with your top three choices of preferred mentors.
 If, for various reasons, your top three choices do not work out, the selection committee and faculty will do our best to match you with a project that is of interest to you and aligned with your academic background and experience.

 In the lab, you will attend lab meetings, read and discuss recent literature related to your project, and you will work directly with graduate students, postdocs or other lab personnel in a friendly, stimulating and international environment.